• Home

 Share on FacebookShare on Twitter

-In a swift and concerning attack, popular cryptocurrency tracking website CoinMarketCap was briefly compromised on Friday, leading to a sophisticated phishing scam that drained an estimated $45,000 worth of crypto assets from over 110 users.
+In a swift and concerning attack, popular cryptocurrency tracking website CoinMarketCap was briefly compromised on Friday, top to a sophisticated phishing scam that drained an estimated $45,000 worth of crypto assets from over 110 users.
 The attackers leveraged a vulnerability in the platform’s animated logo to inject malicious code, displaying a fake Web3 wallet connection pop-up designed to steal funds.

 The incident, which reportedly lasted only a few hours, saw users encountering an unauthorized “Verify Wallet” prompt upon visiting the CoinMarketCap homepage.
 This pop-up was not legitimate but rather a highly specialized “crypto-drainer” phishing kit.
 Unsuspecting users who attempted to connect their crypto wallets to this fraudulent interface inadvertently granted access to the attackers, who then swiftly siphoned off their digital assets.